syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Overview.md

 # Xamarin NumericUpDown (SfNumericUpDown) Overview

-The Essential Xamarin.Forms NumericUpDown control provides up and down repeat buttons to increase and decrease values.
-The control respects UI culture and can be configured to display different formats like currency, scientific, etc.
+The Essential Xamarin.Forms NumericUpDown control provides repeatable up and down buttons to increment or decrement values.
+This control supports UI culture standards and can display values in various formats such as currency, scientific notation, etc.

 ![Xamarin NumericUpDown](images/overview.png)

 ## Key Features

-* `FormatString` - Input string can be formatted by using the format strings.
+- **FormatString**: Allows the input string to be formatted using standard format strings.

-* `Culture` - Number format can be localized to any specific culture.
+- **Culture**: Enables localization of number formatting according to specific cultures.

-* `AllowNull` - Allows the user to set null value.
+- **AllowNull**: Permits users to set a value to null.

-* `ParserMode` - Value gets parsed based on parser mode.
+- **ParserMode**: Parses values based on the selected parser mode.